Diagnosis & Treatment for Hammertoe Near You: Correct Your Foot Deformity

 Hammertoe Specialists

 Did you know that about 60 million Americans have hammertoes?
-Though common, this painful foot deformity increases your risk of other problems, including corns, calluses, and infection.
-At Eastside Podiatry PLLC in St. Clair Shores and Fraser, Michigan, board-certified podiatrists and foot and ankle surgeons Hatim Burhani, DPM, FACFAS, Siraj Panchbhaiya, DPM, FACFAS, and the team specialize in treating hammertoes using safe, effective methods of care.
-To request your appointment, call the office and speak with a friendly team member or book online today.
+While common, this painful foot deformity can lead to complications such as corns, calluses, and even infection.
+At Eastside Podiatry PLLC, serving patients in St. Clair Shores and Fraser, Michigan, board-certified podiatrists and foot and ankle surgeons Dr. Hatim Burhani and Dr. Siraj Panchbhaiya specialize in advanced, patient-focused treatments.
+Call today to speak with a friendly team member or book your appointment online.

 Hammertoe Q & A